This content is relevant for:Hydrogen / Mobility / Chemical Industry

 Your company is already operating in Germany and you would now like to export worldwide?

+Steel and chemicals are the backbone of industrial production.
+The two industries - in the "hard to abate" sector - are moving to hydrogen.
+Between 90 TWh and 110 TWh of hydrogen will be required by 2030.
 Germany is Europe’s leading chemical industry market and one of a few countries worldwide where the entire value chain – from basic chemicals to specialty chemicals – is present.
-It is also Europe’s leading steel production market and services Europe's most dense automotive OEM landscape.
-Both industries are seeking decarbonization for the production of green steel as well as for technology (including CCUS) and infrastructure providers (storage, pipeline and import hubs).
+It is also Europe’s leading steel production market and services Europe's densest automotive OEM landscape.

-The German government assumes that between 90 TWh and 110 TWh of green hydrogen will be needed.
+The German government assumes that between 90 TWh and 110 TWh of hydrogen will be needed.
 Higher demand, subject to how quickly the use of hydrogen in industry, energy and mobility sectors is adopted, is to be expected after 2030.
-Demand for green hydrogen could increase massively, with forecasts ranging from 400 TWh to 800 TWh through to 2050.
+Demand for green hydrogen could increase massively, with forecasts ranging from 400 TWh to 800 TWh by 2050.

 In the chemicals sector alone, investments of up to EUR 45 billion are expected between 2020 and 2050.
 Most of this will be made by 2040, while investments of EUR 30 billion are expected in the steel industry by 2050.

-Hydrogen technology – and its subsequent use for industrial production – provides many areas of potential and points of contact for international investors as the entire value chain is located in Germany.
+Hydrogen technology – and its use for industrial production – provides many opportunities for international investors as the entire value chain is located in Germany.
 This covers everything from hydrogen technology to the production of a wide variety of end products in the steel, chemical and petrochemical industries.

 The National Hydrogen Strategy provides an action framework for the future production, transportation and use of hydrogen and related technologies and investments.
-The new government has doubled the original NHS hydrogen electrolyser target to 10 GW by 2030.
-Increased capacity will be achieved through massive expansion in renewable energy - particularly offshore wind energy - and the creation of international energy partnerships.
+The current government has doubled the original National Hydrogen Strategy hydrogen electrolyser target to 10 GW by 2030.

-The National Hydrogen Strategy envisages a consistent switch to hydrogen for the chemical and steel industries as well as the mobility market.
-This includes the import of hydrogen from abroad - including the H2 global initiative amongst others - and the installation of up to 10 GW of electrolyzer capacity by 2030.
-Further National Hydrogen Strategy measures include the 62 IPCEIs (European strategic projects involving German and European companies) currently taking place in Germany.
-These projects are the starting points for the country's hydrogen economy.
+The National Hydrogen Strategy envisages a coherent transition to hydrogen for industry as well as the mobility market.
+This includes importing hydrogen from abroad and installing up to 10 GW of electrolyser capacity by 2030.
+The National Hydrogen Strategy foresees a raft of funding measures including IPCEIs (strategic European projects involving German and European companies), federal programs (Hyland, Reallabore) and the development and implementation of compensation mechanisms (e.g. Carbon Contracts for Difference – CCfDs), which will be the starting points for the country's hydrogen economy.

-Federal states in northern Germany have strategic plans to move their industries to hydrogen and see potential for the establishment of new industries or new parts of the industrial value chain.
+There are also many initiatives at the regional level.
+For example, federal states in northern Germany have a strategic plan to convert their industries to hydrogen and see potential for the establishment of new industries or new parts of the industrial value chain.

-Please do not hesitate to contact us.
+Please contact us to find out more.
 Our industry experts look forward to answering your questions.